 Location.
 31° 33.839′ N, 81° 19.489′ W. Marker is in Shellman Bluff, Georgia, in McIntosh County.
 Marker is on Sutherland Bluff Dr., on the left when traveling south.
+7 mi E of US 17 on Shellman Bluff Dr. then bear right 0.7 mi , South of Fishermans Lodge Rd.
 Touch for map.
-7 mi E of US 17 on Shellman Bluff Dr. then bear right 0.7 mi , South of Fishermans Lodge Rd.
 Marker is in this post office area: Townsend GA 31331, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Old Belleville or Troup Cemetery (approx. 3 miles away); Mallow Plantation (approx. 3.1 miles away); Colonel John McIntosh (approx. 3.3 miles away); Captain William McIntosh (approx. 3.3 miles away); Baisden's Bluff Academy (approx. 4˝ miles away); John Houstoun McIntosh (approx. 5.8 miles away); Rice Hope (approx. 5.8 miles away); The McIntosh Family Of McIntosh County (approx. 5.9 miles away).
+Old Belleville or Troup Cemetery (approx. 3 miles away); Mallow Plantation (was approx. 3.1 miles away but has been reported missing. ); Colonel John McIntosh (approx. 3.3 miles away); Captain William McIntosh (approx. 3.3 miles away); Baisden's Bluff Academy (approx. 4˝ miles away); John Houstoun McIntosh (approx. 5.8 miles away); Rice Hope (approx. 5.8 miles away); The McIntosh Family Of McIntosh County (approx. 5.9 miles away).

 Regarding Sutherland's Bluff. the "Battle of Bloody Marsh".

 Due to the efforts of Lt.
 Patrick Sutherland of the (old) 42nd Regiment of Foot and the Highlanders from Darien, the battle was a British victory, ending the Spanish claim to Georgia.